 The aim of this work was to assess how well polar atmospheric descent rates can be derived from remote sensing measurements of atmospheric trace gases.
-Tendencies of middle atmospheric CO were calculated using output from SD-WACCM for the years 2008 to 2014, within 46 - 86 km altitude, and used to evaluate the relative influence of processes involved in the TEM CO continuity equation.
-The results show that dynamical processes other than vertical advection cause non-negligible changes in CO VMRs during winter, and particularly directly before and after sudden stratospheric warmings when eddy transport can become dominant.
-Significant changes in CO tendencies from SD-WACCM occur on the order of days.
+Tendencies of middle atmospheric CO were calculated using output from SD-WACCM for the years 2008 to 2014, and used to evaluate the relative influence of processes involved in the TEM CO continuity equation.
+The results show that dynamical processes other than vertical advection cause non-negligible changes in CO concentrations during winter, and particularly directly before and after sudden stratospheric warmings.
 The results also show a chemical sink for CO, present throughout polar night, due to the layer of night-time OH at approximately 80 km.
-Modelled CO profiles were used in combination with the tendency data to provide a qualitative estimate of the errors that can be incurred when assuming pure vertical advection of CO.
-Rates of atmospheric motion were calculated when assuming only vertical advection, and corrected rates were calculated by including tendency information for all processes.
-The differences between the two results are of the same order as the calculated rates, and the rates are prone to showing opposite directions for the mean vertical wind.
-The corrected rates more closely match the TEM vertical wind velocity from SD-WACCM, but both results using CO show smaller magnitudes relative to the TEM vertical wind, in agreement with the work of Hofmann (2012b).
-The "true" rate of atmospheric descent appears to be masked by sinks of CO, and by transport processes that oppose the tendency due to vertical advection.
-Monthly mean relative tendencies for CO show that the summed magnitude of processes other than vertical advection can constitute a large fraction of the changes in CO VMR.
-For a given month, the summed magnitude of the other processes, relative to vertical advection, changes by several tens of percent over the altitude range under investigation.
-The results here suggest that there are no months during polar winter when vertical mean advection dominates the budget of CO to such an extent that vertical mean velocity can be accurately derived within the altitude range.
+CO data from the ground-based radiometer, KIMRA, and satellite-borne radiometer, MLS, were used in combination with the tendency data to estimate the errors involved in assuming pure vertical advection of CO.
+Rates of atmospheric motion were calculated when assuming only vertical advection, and corrected rates were calculated by including model information for all processes.
+The differences between the two results are of the same order as the calculated rates, and the rates often show opposite directions for the mean vertical wind.
+The corrected rates more closely match the TEM vertical wind velocity from SD-WACCM, but both results using CO show smaller magnitudes relative to the TEM vertical wind, in agreement with previous work.
+Monthly mean relative tendencies for CO show that there are no months during polar winter when vertical mean advection dominates the budget of CO to such an extent that vertical mean velocity can be accurately derived.

-An assessment using SD-WACCM indicates that a commonly used approximation of the vertical mean velocity of the atmosphere, $\overline{w}$, using tracer (CO in this case) isolines is not valid, and an alternative interpretation of the rates derived from trace gas measurements is suggested: an effective rate of vertical transport for the given trace gas.
-Such an interpretation still concerns the descent of trace gases from the mesosphere and thermosphere, but allows for chemical sinks, and changes in VMR from dynamical processes other than vertical advection.
-Due to possible differences in the behaviour of chemical sinks and VMR gradients, it is not clear whether the rate of vertical transport for one tracer is representative of the rate for another.
-Continuous ground-based and satellite measurements of trace gases remain an essential tool in understanding the short- and long-term evolution of the middle atmosphere, as well as for the validation and parameterisation of atmospheric models.
+A commonly used approximation of the vertical mean velocity of the atmosphere, $\overline{w}$, using tracer (CO in this case) isolines is found to be invalid, and an alternative interpretation of the rates derived from trace gas measurements is suggested: an effective rate of vertical transport for the given trace gas.
+Such an interpretation still concerns the descent of trace gases from the mesosphere and thermosphere, but allows for chemical sinks, and changes in concentration from dynamical processes other than vertical advection.
+Due to possible differences in the behaviour of chemical sinks and concentration gradients, it is not clear whether the rate of vertical transport for one tracer is representative of the rate for another.

-Author contributions
+Author contributions 25

-Mathias Palm and Christoph G. Hoffmann outlined the project.
-Niall J. Ryan designed the method.
+Mathias Palm and Niall J. Ryan designed the project.
 Douglas E. Kinnison performed the SD-WACCM runs and provided the output.
 Rolando R. Garcia provided scripts to calculate TEM variables from WACCM output.
 Uwe Raffalski maintains and operates KIMRA, and provided the instrument spectra.
-Niall J. Ryan performed the study with valuable insight and interpretation of results provided by Douglas E. Kinnison and Rolando R. Garcia.
+Niall J. Ryan performed the study with valuable insight and interpretation of results provided Douglas E. Kinnison and Rolando R. Garcia.
 Justus Notholt oversaw project development.

-Niall J. Ryan prepared the paper with contributions from co-authors.
+Niall J. Ryan prepared the paper with contributions from coauthors.